ariestiyansyah/GlobalCFPDay/README.md

 - How to effectively use NamedTuples, and even subclass and extend them!

 Lastly, I'll go over some example code that ties many of these techniques together in a cohesive way.
 You'll leave this talk feeling confident about using these tools and techniques in your next python project!

+### Dataclasses: The code generator to end all code generators
+by Raymond Hettinger, Mutable Minds

+The PEP 557 dataclasses module is available in starting in Python 3.7.
+It will become an essential part of every Python programmer's toolkit.
+This talk shows what problem the module solves, explains its key design decisions, and provides practical examples of how to put it to work.

+Dataclasses are shown to be the next step in a progression of data aggregation tools: tuple, dict, simple class, bunch recipe, named tuples, records, attrs, and then dataclasses.
+Each builds upon the one that came before, adding expressiveness at the expense of complexity.

+Dataclasses are unique in that they let you selectively turn-on or turn-off its various capabilities and it lets the user choose the underlying data store (either instance dictionary, instance slots, or an inherited base class).

+Dataclasses and typing.NamedTuple both use variable annotations which were new in Python 3.6.